krelinga/transcode/handbrake_experiments/README.md

 ### attempt_002.sh

 This produces working output, but it has no audio at all and no subtitles.
 Also the video quality is overall low, and the file size is tiny (only 80 MiB).

+### attempt_003.sh

+This produces working output, with all audio tracks.
+It seems to only include one subtitle track, and it seems to get burned into the video....